RepakaRamateja/Remote-Code-Publisher/README.md

 Execution Instructions:

+prerequisites:

-prerequisites: Visual Studio 2015 0r 2017
+ Microsoft Visual Studio 2015 0r 2017

  IIS installed and then create virtual directory in IIS which points to a local system directory

  Finally in the run.bat

  change the name of directory under command start MsgServer.exe  (local system directory pointed to IIS)  coderepo  9090

---->   open developer command prompt for vs2017
+               open developer command prompt for vs2017

---->   Navigate to the downloaded project location
+               Navigate to the downloaded project location

---->   Run compile.bat
+               Run compile.bat

---->   Run run.bat
+               Run run.bat